Run a ScalarDL Application Through ScalarDL Ledger

 Start Ledger

 After configuring Ledger and the client, you need to start up Ledger.
-You can start up Ledger with your preferred database that ScalarDB supports.
-For databases and their versions that ScalarDB supports, see Requirements.

 For details on how to locally start up Ledger by using Docker Compose, see Start up ScalarDL with your preferred database.
 For how to start up Ledger in local or cloud-based Kubernetes environments, see Deploy ScalarDL in your local Kubernetes environment or Deploy ScalarDL in a cloud-based Kubernetes environment, respectively.

-Download the Client SDK
+Download the client commands

-scalardl register-secret --properties <CLIENT_PROPERTIES_FILE>
+scalardl bootstrap --properties <CLIENT_PROPERTIES_FILE>

-Register contracts and functions from a client
+Register contracts and functions

 scalardl register-contract --properties <CLIENT_PROPERTIES_FILE> --contract-id <CONTRACT_ID> --contract-binary-name <CONTRACT_BINARY_NAME> --contract-class-file <CONTRACT_CLASS_FILE>